Visual psychiatry — telehealth across Virginia.

 Not at all.
 The Everyday Gaze does not require any photographic skill, artistic sensibility, or creativity.
 You are not asked to produce a good photograph.
 You are asked to notice something.
 A blurry image taken on a phone of something ordinary in your home is clinically as useful as anything else.
 The quality of the image is irrelevant.
 What you chose to look at — and what it was like to look at it — is the work.

 That is entirely expected and clinically welcome.
 Discomfort with self-image, with being seen, or with looking inward is often one of the most important clinical signals we are working with.
-You are never required to engage with a visual exercise you are not ready for.
+You are never required to engage with a prompt you are not ready for.
 The exercises are offered as invitations.
 Your response to the invitation — including the refusal of it — is information that informs your care.

 DepthWorks is a private pay practice.
 Superbills are provided at the end of each month for submission to your insurance for potential out-of-network reimbursement.
 Care begins at $295.
 Many clients receive partial reimbursement through their out-of-network benefits.